ThomSab/gym-MagicMan/README.md

 Inside gym-MagicMan directory open shell and execute:

  " py -m pip install -e . "

+(-editable flag is only necessary if you want to edit the code after install)

 ## Run
 Execute "MagicMan_env.py" inside